Ashwagandhae/gimbuild/README.md

 # gimbuild

-A standardized way to programmatically create systems of Gimkit devices
+A standardized way to programmatically create Gimkit devices